 POS system software overview

-You can also configure your new Smart Terminal online before your shipment arrives.
+Some of the better POS systems let you configure your new hardware online before your shipment arrives.
 For example, you can add your product listings in advance, upload company logos, and customize printable receipts.

-GoDaddy’s POS payment processing software seamlessly integrates with GoDaddy’s Online Store to unify in-person and online sales using our new Commerce Hub.
-The benefit of a service like GoDaddy Payments is that it is scalable and versatile.
-So you can easily manage and track every sale you make online or in-store, rather than using software that can only be installed locally on your device and does not integrate with other payment data.
+It’s important to look for a POS system that’s scalable and versatile, so you can manage and track every sale you make online or in-store, rather than using software that can only be installed locally on your device and does not integrate with other payment data.

-The dashboard also lets you compare the performance of sales across all the places your business sells — giving you access to in-person sales and online orders from Amazon to Google Shopping, Instagram, Facebook and more.
+The dashboard can also let you compare the performance of sales across all the places your business sells — giving you access to in-person sales and online orders from Amazon to Google Shopping, Instagram, Facebook and more.